Serving the Lowcountry and Coastal Empire of Georgia and South Carolina.

-The golden rule of drinking: For every alcoholic drink, drink a glass of water to match.
-This will maintain BAC (blood alcohol content) and keep you hydrated.
-For those planning to do a lot of walking, bringing a refillable water container will not only help quench thirst, but also save a few extra bucks as well!
+The golden rule of drinking: for every alcoholic drink, drink a glass of water to match.
+This practice will maintain BAC (blood alcohol content) and keep you hydrated.
+For those planning to do a lot of walking, bring a refillable water container to help quench thirst and save a few extra bucks!

 Along with drinking water, eating before and throughout the time you’re drinking can save you from getting sick, and waking up with a terrible hangover.
 Alcohol poisoning can happen to anyone and it’s important to know the symptoms, which include: confusion, vomiting seizures, slow or irregular breathing, pale skin, and low body temperature.
 If you see these signs or symptoms, get help and try sitting the person up or on their side.
 Never leave a person laying on his or her back, where they can choke on their own vomit.

 In 2023, there’s no excuse to have a DUI anymore.
 If you’re planning on drinking during the celebratory weekend, there are plenty of options such as the CAT (Chatham Area Transit), hailing a cab, or calling for a Lyft or Uber.
 If you are the designated driver, be extra cautious on the road.
 Traffic accidents spike dramatically on days where American’s celebrate by drinking like the Fourth of July, Halloween, and the Super Bowl.